jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Stargazer Illustration](https://techvolution.io/content/images/2020/04/playergod-stargazer.jpg)

 In a computer game, all of civilization is the player's responsibility.
 The player must always save up money, make plans for the future, and in general, think of the greater good.
-That's why the player controls all the levers of power and decide what science to research, what culture to adopt, and what philosophy to use.
+That's why the player controls all the levers of power that decide what culture to adopt and what philosophy to use.

 In reality, we change society when we do yoga, save up for rainy days, check-up on our friends, re-seal a leaky window.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.